 - Installation of sensor lighting in key areas

 - Purchase of Green Energy for all events in the Square, FSPL offices and the Fed Square Car Park

 - Tenant education and awareness of water efficient devices

-Federation Square takes a lead role in sustainable partnerships with the community and environmental groups.
+Fed Square Pty Ltd takes a lead role in sustainable partnerships with the community and environmental groups.
 Each year, Federation Square hosts the Sustainable Living Festival, Earth Hour, Fair@Square and many other promotional activities including clothing exchanges, sustainable architecture forums and environmental exhibitions.

 Federation Square is also using its diverse program of events and activations to promote sustainable living to the public.
 In 2012, the Fed Square Pop Up Patch on top of the car park roof in partnership with Little Veggie Patch Co.
 The vegetable garden houses about 140 garden plots, which are available for lease.
 Subscribers thus far are mostly city dwellers who wish to grow their own fresh vegetables but don’t have space in their apartments.
-Now they can access their plot seven days a week and are given expert guidance by Little Veggie Patch Co.
-The aim of the Fed Square Pop Up Patch is to promote sustainable living and, with the precinct receiving close to 10 million visits last financial year, it is the best location in Melbourne to do so.
-Each restaurant and café in the precinct has been allocated a patch and the produce grown will be used in their daily specials.
-The garden will also be used as a venue space for activities such as Patch to Plate, Federation Square’s event for the 2013 Melbourne Food and Wine Festival.
+They access their plots seven days a week and are given expert guidance by Little Veggie Patch Co.
+The aim of the Fed Square Pop Up Patch is to promote sustainable living and, with the precinct receiving over 10 million vists a year, it is the best location in Melbourne to do so.
+Each restaurant and café in the precinct has been allocated a patch where they grow their own produce to use in their daily specials.
+The garden is also used as a venue space for activities, workshops and community events.